The life saving power of AEDs

 You don’t need to be a doctor to use an AED — these life-saving machines can be used by anyone!

-Columbia Association has AEDs at each of their three fitness facilities and Haven on the Lake.
+Columbia Association has AEDs at each of their three fitness facilities.
 Each CA team member knows the location of these AEDs, and we want to make sure you know where they are too.
 When visiting a CA facility, ask a team member for the location.

 How to use an AED